bgcasey/geospatial_catalog_and_management_guide/README.md

 Spatial data folders should include all data and metadata necessary to ensure efficient and reproducible workflows.

+**Table 2.** Directory structure for organizing spatial data and metadata, including descriptions of folder contents and file types.

 | **Item**          | **Description**                                                                                                                                                                                                  |
 | ----------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **data_type/**    | Folder for organizing data by thematic type, including climate, vegetation structure, spectral imagery, elevation, or land use.
 This structure ensures clarity and accessibility for various spatial data types. |